Staten Island Technical High School Admissions Process

-Under the administration of the Department of Education, the SHSAT is a standardized examination offered to residents of New York City who want to study in NYC’s specialized high schools.
+Under the administration of the Department of Education, the SHSAT is a standardized examination offered to residents of New York City who want to study in NYC’s specialized high school.
 Unlike other high schools, these prestigious educational institutions have a separate admission process and are known for being highly selective.

 Overview of the School

-For Niche’s Best High Schools list this 2019, the school ranked 55th in the nation’s top schools in science, technology, engineering, and math (STEM).
+For Niche’s Best High Schools list this 2019, the public school ranked 55th in the nation’s top schools in science, technology, engineering, and math (STEM).